 Presentations and Speaking Engagements

 I used to give presentations fairly regularly as part of my academic work, and didn't bother to list them since it's assumed that most academics do the same.
-However, since I also speak on other topics to communities where constant presentations are not the norm, I thought this page might be helpful for those curious in my speaking venues and topics.
+However, since I also speak on other topics to communities where frequent presentations are not the norm, I thought this page might be helpful for those curious about my speaking experience, venues and topics.

 - "When Many Eyes Fail You: Tales from Security Standards and Open Source" Open Source Bridge, June 24, 2014. [full proposal]

 Abstract: It's often said that "given many eyes, all bugs are shallow" and open source proponents love to list this as a reason that open source is more secure than its closed-source relatives.
 While that makes a nice sound bite, the reality of security with many eyeballs doesn't fit so nicely into a tweet.
 This talk will explore some of the things that surprised me in going from academic security research to industry security research in open source and open standards.